Petite messe solennelle: Kyrie

 The work opens in A minor, with two chords marked pppp, extremely soft.
-The piano then begins an ostinato motif which remains present throughout the movement.
-A continuous flow of sixteenth appears in a pattern of the first, third and fourth played in octaves by the left hand, while the second appears as a syncopated chord in the right hand.
+The piano then begins an ostinato motif which remains present throughout the rest of the A sections of the movement.
+A continuous flow of sixteenth notes appears in a pattern of the first sixteenth note in each beat played in octaves by the left hand (often including the third and fourth sixteenth notes, especially at the start), while the remaining sixteenth notes appear as chords in the right hand (often syncopated).
 The harmonium introduces motifs repeated by the chorus.
 The voices pick up a slowly rising line on the word "Kyrie", marked sotto voce, in imitation: first tenor and bass, a measure later alto, a measure later soprano.
 The word "eleison" appears in contrasting homophonic chords marked forte, but smorzando to piano for the repeats of the word.
 A second appellation begins in measure 18 in C major, marked pppp for "Kyrie" but with another sudden forte and decrescendo for "eleison".

 The middle section, "Christe eleison", is a double canon in an archaizing style.
 Marked "tutto sotto voce e legato" it stays on one dynamic level, different from the dynamic contrasts of the first part.
 This music was composed by Rossini's friend Louis Niedermeyer as the "Et incarnatus" of a solemn mass, and included by Rossini "possibly as an affectionate personal tribute", as the musicologist David Hurwitz points out.

-The second "Kyrie" returns to the first tempo and themes, but through a tonally inverted path: C minor instead of A minor, then A major instead of C major.
+The second "Kyrie" returns to the initial tempo and musical themes, but has a tonally inverted path: C minor instead of A minor, then A major instead of C major.
 After the second exposition, the finale runs through a chain of surprising harmonies (measures 75 to 80) leading to the final cadence.